vmwhelan/hdhr-ac4/README.md

 Now go to Plex and add a new tuner.
 Enter the container IP and your chosen port (ex.
 192.168.0.234:5003) as the tuner address.
 Plex should see and add it without issue.

-## Possible future enhancements

-- Set up an automatic build and push the image to a public repo.

 ## License